 In 2008 Møller Bil, Norway’s biggest car dealership, bought the Olrud car-dealers, and founded the team Møller Bil Motorsport.
 We raced with an Audi TT in the SP3T-class for cars with two liter turbo engines.
 We won some races, but also had a lot of technical difficulties.

-Anyway, I was quite satisfied with my first 20 years as a racing driver, and made the picture and the video above.
+Anyway, I was quite satisfied with my first 20 years as a racing driver, and made the picture above.

-In 2013 we bought a new car, a factory-build Audi TT and started a technical partnership with Raeder Motorsport.
+In 2013 we bought a new car, a factory-build Audi TT and started a technical partnership with Manthey Racing.
 We still had our Norwegian Møller Bil-mechanics during the races, and the results came right away.
-A great 2013-season was followed by an even greater 2014, 2015 and 2016 with many victories in the highly competitive SP3T-class for my two team mates Håkon Schjærin and Kenneth Østvold, and myself.
+A great 2013-season was followed by an even greater 2014, 2015 and 2016 with many victories, pole positions and fastest laps in the highly competitive SP3T-class for my two team mates Håkon Schjærin and Kenneth Østvold, and myself.

 Today I’m a semi-professional racing driver, and that I’m very thankful for.
 That means that the racing is not something that I earn money on, but I don’t have any costs either – opposite to 99% of all other racing drivers around the world.
 The racing is important to me, I use a lot of time on my sport, and it’s encouraging to see that I have never been faster than I’m today.
 And when I think back, I have to admit that I have come much further than I ever dared to hope for when I was younger.

-I’m still doing the Formula 1-commentary on Norwegian TV (Viasat Motor, Viasat4 and Viaplay), except for those F1-races that collide with my VLN-races, but I quit my job as a motoring journalist some years ago.
-Instead I started the PR-agency Ribalta PR AS, that I run together with Stein Rømmerud.
+I’m still doing the Formula 1-commentary on Norwegian TV (Viasport and Viaplay), except for those F1-races that collide with my VLN-races, but I quit my job as a motoring journalist some years ago.
+Instead I started the consultant-agency Ribalta PR AS.
 And I’m having a great time at home with my family in Oslo.